adamterlson/codefreeze/Outline.md

 * What the Actor model is and how to apply it
 * What is Agentic AI, what are the common "cognitive architecture" patterns, including leveraging state machines
 * How to leverage State Machines to implement agentic AI application patterns (reflection, etc)
-* Libraries to use...
+* Libraries to use/why to maybe not use them...

 # Introduction
-* Hook: Working at Best Buy and greenfielding POS, applying state machines—they are a powerful tool
+* Worked at Best Buy and faced a challenge: Enable new ways for customers to purchase products from the store, and to do it without using existing POS technology/IP.
+    * Took foundational architectural descision to begin with modeling the transaction flow as a state machine.
         * Had never built a state machine before...
         * Dig deep, create a solid foundation that we can build from
-* Backend service: state machine
+    * Retail Transaction is generative, created the Retail Sales POSLog
+        * Event-sourcing
+    * Service orchestration (vs coordination), the Saga Pattern

+## Agenda
+* State Machines
+* Actor Model
+* Agentic AI
+* Using State Machines to build Multi-agent "Cognitive" Architectures
-* Agenda
+* Popular libraries

 ## About Me
 * Personal/professional background